reports from ::: http://www.mediahacker.org/

 In the shadow of Haiti’s wrecked presidential palace lie the new homes of the capital’s 500,000 displaced residents.
 But with 4,000 convicted criminals on the loose, nothing and no one is safe.

-interviewed by Wolf Blitzer that evening via Skype.
+They started pushing the violence meme the day after the earthquake.
+I was interviewed by Wolf Blitzer that evening via Skype.
 Part way through the interview, they cut to their correspondent for a live chat from the airport.

 He spoke briefly with Mario Andreso, the chief of Haiti’s national police, who warned of out-of-control violence from all the prisoners who escaped the penitentiary the day of the quake.
 The CNN reporter repeated the claims uncritically.

-here’s the video).
+When they came back to me, I began to explain that I had walked through the remains of the jail (here’s the video).
 That many of the prisoners were reportedly shot dead by police as they tried to escape.
 And that I had not seen or heard of violence so far.

 The prison was a hellish place, with almost no medical facilities.
 Did it contain some genuine thugs?
 Yes.
 But it also contained many political prisoners and people who never received a fair trial from Haiti’s flawed courts.
 These are simple facts that CNN is too happy to overlook.
 I was quickly interrupted by Blitzer and they went to commercial break.